Tuesday, October 29, 2024

 And yet he and Harris are still tied.
 A big part of this comes down to Trump polling ahead of Harris on two big issues: the economy, and immigration.
 This leads me consider a crazy irony that might take place: the pandemic, which is probably what cost Trump a second term in 2020, has had residual effects that may now allow him to reenter the White House!

-While we'll never know for sure, I'm pretty sure that if there had been no pandemic, Trump would have won a second term in 2020.
+While we'll never know for sure, but it's likely that if there had been no pandemic, Trump would have won a second term in 2020.
 In America, the presidential incumbent always has an advantage, and without the effects of the pandemic, the economy probably would have been good enough for him to win.
 But he so obviously handled the pandemic poorly, from downplaying its dangers to suggesting that people inject bleach, that his inept flailing sent him down to defeat.

 So what has happened since?
 Well, shortly after Joe Biden took over in the Spring of 2021, inflation started skyrocketing to its highest levels in 40 years.
 While there are a number of reasons that this happened (like Valadmir Putin's invasion of the Ukraine), one of the main factors was the then continuing pandemic, with consumers staying home and buying goods online driving up demand while sickness and shutdowns compromised supply chains inevitably leading to price increases.
 Now, overall, the economy has been good in the past four years, with the Federal Reserve raising of interest rates causing inflation to finally cool in 2023 without pushing the country into a recession.
 But most voters have paid less attention to the state of job growth and the stock market than they have to inflation, which, even though it has slowed, still remains in their memory every time they go to the grocery store.
 Biden has been quite upset with this situation, and he has a point: even if you ignore the pandemic, in the first two years of the Trump presidency, 5 million jobs were created, while in the first two years of Biden's, 10 million were.
 But, sadly, people still wish for the lower prices of the Trump era and give him high ratings on the economy.